GeremyClair/Proteome_analysis_of_a_human_donor_cohort_to_study_bronchiopulmonary_displasia/README.md

 # Proteome analysis of a human donor cohort to study bronchiopulmonary displasia
- Data analysis of the proteomics for the paper by Andrew Dylan et al.
+ Data analysis of the proteomics for the paper by Andrew Dylag et al.

 Please let us know if you need any assistance in executing or understanding this code.